-- 3.9 (1) Once an Application for a new lot has been filed with the Clerk no other person may file an Application with respect to the proposed lot identified in the Application for a period of one year from the date on which the Clerk receives the Application or the interest applied for is granted, whichever happens first. - (2) The Applicant has ten months from the date on which the Application is filed with the Clerk to complete a survey of the lot satisfactory to the Council if the Council has not already surveyed the lot, and one year from that date to complete all contracts, deeds and documents that may be required by the Council and the Applicant in order to create the lot and complete a conveyance of the interest applied for. - (3) Nothing in subsection 3.9(2) prevents the Council from establishing time limits for the commencement or completion of a structure on the lot in accordance with the terms of the instrument creating the Applicant's interest in the lot or in accordance with the land use plan.
+- 3.9 (1) Once an Application for a new lot has been filed with the Clerk, no other person may file an Application with respect to the proposed lot identified in the Application for a period of two years from the date on which the Clerk receives the Application or the interest applied for is granted, whichever happens first. - (2) The Applicant has ten months from the date on which the Application is filed with the Clerk to complete a survey of the lot satisfactory to the Council if the Council has not already surveyed the lot, and two years from that date to complete all contracts, deeds and documents that may be required by the Council and the Applicant in order to create the lot and complete a conveyance of the interest applied for. - (3) Nothing in subsection 3.9(2) prevents the Council from extending a time limit under that subsection or from establishing time limits for the commencement or completion of a structure on the lot in accordance with the terms of the instrument creating the Applicant's interest in the lot or in accordance with the land use plan.